 Older girls are encouraged to attend public evening physics lectures at Surrey University & Royal Holloway (University of London)

 All girls are encouraged to learn how to use the Tormead Observatory and to join observing sessions after school in the winter months.
-Sixth Form students are also able to take GCSE Astronomy as an enrichment subject alongside their A levels.
+Sixth Form students may be offered GCSE Astronomy as an enrichment subject alongside their A levels.

 The Physics Department encourages girls to compete in the British Physics Olympiad competitions in Years 10,11,12 & 13.
 We also welcome Tormead Old Girls back to talk to current pupils about their university course and subsequent careers in physics, science engineering and related fields.
 In addition, girls are encouraged to consider applying for Smallpeice Trust & Headstart STEM subject short taster courses at universities.
 Finally, girls considering engineering as a career and/or as a university course are encouraged to apply for a national Arkwright Sixth Form Engineering Scholarship scheme in Year 11.